Santo Mazzei: Criminal career

-Born in 1953 and originally affiliated with the Cursoti clan, a criminal group active in Catania and independent of the Cosa Nostra, Mazzei later distanced himself from that faction and forged a significant alliance with the Corleonesi Mafia clan.
+Born in 1953 and originally affiliated with the Cursoti clan, a criminal group active in Catania and independent of the Cosa Nostra, Mazzei later distanced himself from that faction and forged a significant alliance with the Corleonesi.
 This alignment culminated in his formal initiation as a man of honour in the early 1990s, while he was a fugitive.
 The ceremony was allegedly attended by the upper echelon of the Catania Mafia family, including, Nitto Santapaola, Vincenzo Aiello and Eugenio Galea, as well as by high-ranking Corleonesi bosses Leoluca Bagarella, Giovanni Brusca, and Antonino Gioè, who regarded Mazzei as their trusted ally in Catania, thanks to his alignment with and support for their so-called "stragist strategy", a campaign of violent attacks aimed at pressuring the Italian state.

 The Corleonesi, particularly Bagarella and Vito Vitale, sought to displace the powerful Santapaola-Ercolano family within the Catanese Mafia and replace them with the Mazzei family.
 Santo Mazzei was designated to lead this power shift.
 However, Mazzei was captured by police in November 1992 during a checkpoint operation on the Etna roads.
 At the time, he was armed and accompanied by a trusted associate.
 He has remained in prison ever since, serving a life sentence under the strict 41-bis regime.

 Despite Mazzei's arrest, the campaign to seize control of the Catania Mafia family was weakened but not abandoned.
 The Mazzei faction, with the backing of Palermo’s “stragista” leadership, continued its aggressive push for power.
 This attempted coup led to a bloody confrontation.
 The Santapaola-Ercolano family, still cohesive and strategically unified, responded with equal force.
 As violence escalated, many of the conspirators aligned with the Mazzei were eliminated.
 Ultimately, the Santapaola family prevailed, reestablishing control over Catania’s Mafia clan.
 The aftermath left the Mazzei clan in a precarious position: officially admitted into Cosa Nostra by the Corleonesi, yet regarded as outsiders by the traditional Catanese hierarchy.